 the athletics track.
 It is still a crap view

 The Estadio Multiusos San Lazaro was opened on 24 June 1993 with a match between Deportivo La Coruna and Sao Paulo FC.
 Its distinctive terracotta tiled roof provides excellent cover from the elements, pretty essential in a Galician winter.
 It sweeps over a single tier of seats until it reaches the west side, where it slopes gently upwards to accommodate a second tier, which includes the directors box and media gantry.
 Also, get a load of the floodlights!
 They resemble construction cranes as they lean over the roof and peer onto the pitch below.
-I’ve never seen the design repeated, not because it doesn’t work, but because there isn’t another stadium like San Lazaro.
+I’ve never seen the design repeated, not because it doesn’t work, but because there isn’t another stadium quite like San Lazaro.

 |The Northern Lights - San Lazaro's unique pylons|